-To acquaint the listeners with the philosophy, goals and principles of organic agriculture, with deeper knowledge about the functions and connections in agroecosystems.
-To get acquainted with the history, development and current status of organic agriculture in the of the Republic conditions Czech and the EU.
-To acquaint students with the basic legal standards applicable to management in organic farming and with the principles of supervision and certification processes.
+To acquaint the listeners with the philosophy, goals and principles of organic agriculture, with deeper functions and connections knowledge about the in agroecosystems.
+To get acquainted with the history, development and current status of organic agriculture in the conditions of the Czech Republic and the To acquaint students with the basic legal standards applicable to management in organic farming and with the principles of supervision and certification processes.
 To explain to students the main differences and specifics in running conventional and organic farming.